jainibhansali/Advances-in-Datascience/README.md

 # Advances-in-Datascience
-The Advancesindatascience folder consists of the projects undertaken under this name
+The Advances in DataScience folder consists of the projects undertaken under this name